-Insert: Move to the bucket corresponds to the above calculated hash index and insert the new node at the end of the list.
+Insert: Move to the bucket corresponding to the above-calculated hash index and insert the new node at the end of the list.

-Delete: To delete a node from hash table, calculate the hash index for the key, move to the bucket corresponds to the calculated hash index, search the list in the current bucket to find and remove the node with the given key (if found).
+Delete: To delete a node from hash table, calculate the hash index for the key, move to the bucket corresponding to the calculated hash index, and search the list in the current bucket to find and remove the node with the given key (if found).

 0 1 --> 15 --> 8 2 3 4 --> 11 5 6 --> 27